 Turmeric: A staple in Indian food and Ayurvedic medicine, turmeric is most well known for it’s anti-inflammatory benefits.

 Mushrooms: Mushrooms support immune system function.
+This recipe calls for Portobello mushrooms.
 Bonus: studies show that replacing meat with mushrooms aids in weight loss.
+(1)

 Beans: High in protein and fiber, beans are a wonderful weight-loss food.
 They contain a variety of antioxidants, vitamins, and minerals.
 Studies show that people who eat legumes regularly not only lower their risk of heart disease but shrink their waistline!